 Final Thoughts on Google Page Experience

-At Agile Digital Strategy, we are excited and ready for when Core Web Vitals become ranking signals in May 2021.
+At Agile Digital Strategy, we are excited and ready for when Core Web Vitals become ranking signals in mid June 2021.
 We appreciate Google’s continuous efforts to find the most relevant and quality sites on the web, as it allows for dedicated work on Websites to be rewarded.

 We are excited to see what else the new update brings us later this year, but until then we are focused on implementing the above changes to websites to improve website performance for all of our clients.
 Our team hopes that you have found our guide helpful.